wbuchanan/crossvalidate/README.md

 users.
 The package will also include the underlying commands to give users even greater flexibility without having to code things from the ground up.

-## Known challenges
-- [x] Parsing and defining the API for the prefix command consistently
-- [x] Returning results in ereturn in a reasonable way
-- [x] Handling if/in conditions in the estiamtion command
-- [x] Allowing arbitrary validation/test metrics
-- [x] Consideration for how this could be used for hyperparameter tuning in the future
-- [x] Determine how multiclass predictions will be handled

 ## Example:
 `xv 0.8, metric(mse): reg price mpg length if foreign != 1`